trulim/feltcutemightdeletelater/README.md

 # feltcutemightdeletelater
-website with focus on single 200-300 word non fiction essay for a job application
+website with focus on a single 200-300 word non fiction essay for a job application